 FinTech users can be divided into 4 major categories: B2B for banks, business clients of banks, B2C for small businesses, and consumers.
 Dominant trends like mobile banking, data analytics, increase in information, and decentralization of access to financial services will enable more opportunities for these categories to interact more.

-Amongst consumers, the younger population is drawn towards the use of FinTech.
+Amongst consumers, the younger population is drawn toward the use of FinTech.
 Consumer-oriented FinTech is targeted towards millennials given their tech-savviness and high-income levels.
 The elderly population, however, is not comfortable with the use of FinTech and would rather stick to traditional banking and investment methods.

-As for businesses, transactions like loan application and approvals, managing credit card payments, and installing land-line card readers can be quickly and efficiently done with FinTech.
+As for businesses, transactions like loan applications and approvals, managing credit card payments, and installing land-line card readers can be quickly and efficiently done with FinTech.
 Progressive businesses adopt FinTech to improve the efficiency of their financial transactions.

 What is FinTech Automation?